 Grant funds are available for outdoor environmental, ecological, agricultural, or other natural resource-based education and recreation programs serving youth.

-This grant program is intended to empower local communities to engage students in outdoor education and recreation experiences and focuses on serving students with the greatest needs.
-Students work to improve their overall academic performance, self-esteem, personal responsibility, community involvement, personal health, and understanding of nature.
+This grant program is intended to empower local communities to engage youth in outdoor education and recreation experiences and focuses on serving youth with the greatest needs.
+Youth work to improve their overall academic performance, self-esteem, personal responsibility, community involvement, personal health, and understanding of nature.

-- Employ veterans in the implementation of the program.
+- Employ veterans in the implementation of the progra

 You can learn more about this opportunity by visiting the funder's website.